ultrahorizon/UH-VPN-Docs/privacy.md

 Ultra Horizon keeps records of any correspondence, questions, complaints, or compliments you submit to us through our Site or Services, along with our response.
 Depending on how you contact Ultra Horizon, we may collect any information that is listed on your account and any subsequent information you provide to us.
 Having full correspondence records enables our staff to provide the best possible customer support experience.

 We use one third-party platform for email support correspondence: Intercom (for the remainder of this section referred to as the English third person plural: "**they**", "**them**", "**their**", "**theirs**", or "**themselves**").
 When you correspond with us using this platform, your correspondence records, including your name, email address, are stored in their systems.
-The platform utilise modern security practices and all our live chats are encrypted.
+The platform utilises modern security practices and all our live chats are encrypted.

 ## [VPN Tunnel Monitoring](#table-of-contents)

 Ultra Horizon does not monitor or log any traffic being sent over the VPN tunnel.
-The only time Ultra Horizon has knowledge of information regarding a connection is to authenticate users logging in to a server operated by an organisation.
-These authentications are not logged by Ultra Horizon.
+The only time Ultra Horizon has knowledge of information regarding a connection is to authenticate users logging into a server operated by an organisation.
+These authentications are logged and submitted to the UH Enterprise management interface.

-Once connected, the secure VPN tunnel is direct from the organisation to the user.
+Once connected, the secure VPN tunnel is direct from the organisation's server to the user.
 We do not have any access to the connections, nor can offer any guarantee about what happens to data upon arriving at the organisation.
-Users should be familiar with an organisation and their operating procedures/privacy policy.
+Users should be familiar with an organisation and their operating procedures/privacy policy and associated terms of service where applicable.

 ## [Jurisdiction and Applicable Law](#table-of-contents)